Carlos Flores (Spanish politician)

 Carlos Flores Juberías (born 1964) is a Spanish professor of law at the University of Valencia, specialising in the Constitution of Spain.
-He is the lead candidate for Vox in the 2023 Valencian regional election.
+He was the lead candidate for Vox in the 2023 Valencian regional election, in which they came fourth with 13 seats.
+The party formed a government with the People's Party (PP), in which he was not included due to controversy over his conviction for harassment of his ex-wife in 2002.
+He was then elected to the Congress of Deputies.

 Biography

 Flores was born in Valencia.
 He graduated and completed a doctorate in law at the University of Valencia, where he became an associate professor in 1995 and in 2017 became a full professor of constitutional law; from 1993 to 1995 he was a visiting professor at the University of California, San Diego on a Fulbright scholarship, and he obtained a further degree in political science from the National University of Distance Education.
 He was a columnist for the national conservative newspaper ABC from 2008 to 2015, and later for the Valencian newspaper Las Provincias.
 He received honorary doctorates from the University of San Francisco Xavier in Bolivia (2011) and the Ss.
 Cyril and Methodius University of Skopje in North Macedonia (2015), and became the latter country's honorary consul in Valencia in 2008.
 Since 2016, he is a member of the Transparency Council of the Generalitat Valenciana.
 In addition to his writings on the Spanish constitution, he also studies the democratic process in Eastern Europe.